 The researchers screened 15,000 people online and brought 4,000 people in for PET scans-looking for a buildup of the amyloid protein in the brain- before people had symptoms.
 Participants come into the lab every month for an infusion.
 Half receive the antibody solanezumab, and the other half get a placebo.
 Sixty-seven- year old Dennis Chan is a Boston computer scientist with a family history of dementia.

-“Losing what has been your self is a pretty scary thing,” Chan said.
+“Losing what has been kind of yourself is a pretty scary thing,” A4 trial participant, Dennis Chan, said.

 Dr. Sperling says the last two years have brought disappointing results for clinical trials targeting later stages of Alzheimer’s.
 Outcomes that have fueled her fire.

-“I think our research suggests that we need to go earlier and we need to not give up hope, not back down, but in fact to double down and to work harder on this disease so that it does not defeat us,” Sperling said.
+“I think the research suggests that we need to go earlier and we need to not give up hope, not back down, but in fact to double down and to work harder on this disease so that it doesn’t defeat us,” Dr. Sperling said.

 Fighting words from a clinician and scientist- on Alzheimer’s front lines.